-Advances in the understanding of care and veterinary medicine have increased the lifespan of horses, just as improved medical and nutritional knowledge has benefited humans.
+Advances in the understanding of animal care and veterinary medicine have increased the lifespan of horses, just as improved medical and nutritional knowledge has benefited humans.
 This means horses and ponies are living longer than ever just as many people are.
 The reality, however, is that some breeds live longer than others.

 According to the Ontario Ministry of Agriculture, the average lifespan of a domestic horse is 25 to 33 years.
 Many horses go well beyond this average.
 Ponies tend to live longer with many ponies still serving as schoolmasters well into their 30s.
 A few ponies and horses may even reach the age of 40 or over.
 The oldest horse ever recorded was 52 years old, ut larger horses like draft breeds are generally not as long-lived as smaller breeds such as Arabians.
 Of course, there are exceptions to every rule.
 There are some really elderly draft horses out there.

-Why It Can Be Hard to Know the Age of a Horse
+It Can Be Hard to Know the Age of a Horse

 Extreme old age can be hard to verify, however, especially if horses don't have identifying paperwork and have changed owners several times.
-You can tell the approximate age by looking at a horse’s teeth, but teeth are not a 100% accurate way to determine age.
+You can tell the approximate age by looking at a horse’s teeth, but teeth are not a 100% accurate way to determine its age.
 So unless a horse has some sort of competition passport or registration papers verifying its identities, information about age may be lost.

-How to Help Your Horse Live a Long and Healthy Life
+Help Your Horse Live a Long and Healthy Life

 Many people report that with good care, their senior horses continue to live healthy and useful lives.
 With careful attention to basic maintenance of a senior horse such as feed, dental and hoof care many horses can remain sound and useful into their senior years, and remain a joy to their owners even when fully retired.
 Some may still be used to give children lessons while other senior and retired horses keep young horses company and teach them good horse manners.
 Others are just enjoyed for their personality and presence.